BWibo/3dcitydb-mkdocs/docs/citydb-tool/export_cityjson.md

 # CityJSON-Specific Export Options

-The **CityJSON** exporter in the **3DCityDB Tool** provides additional options unique to the CityJSON format.
+The **CityJSON** exporter in the **3Dcitydb-tool** provides additional options unique to the CityJSON format.
 These options allow precise control over JSON formatting, geometry precision, and transformations.

 ---